-The results are presented in the following diagram:
+The results are presented in the following table:

-Although the ASUS W1B00Na isn’t intended for extensive work in field conditions, I measured its battery run-down time with the help of Battery Eater Pro 2.30 at the maximum and minimal screen brightness settings in several test modes:
+I measured the battery run-down time of the ASUS A3500L with the help of Battery Eater Pro 2.30 at the maximum and minimal screen brightness settings in three test modes:

 The results are tabled below: